cmstas/Software/slideMaker/README.md

 ## minimal minimal minimal working example
 0) export PATH=/nfs-7/texlive/2015/bin/x86_64-linux:$PATH

-1) check out repo and make sure there's a folder called "dump" inside the public_html directory

-2) python slideMaker.py

-3) look at the output

-This makes it easy to edit the slideMaker and test it on-the-fly.

-## standalone minimal working example
+1) cd project/
-1) python test.py
+2) python test.py
 This will produce test_1.pdf with an example slide for each of the possible slide types, and copy them to your public_html folder

+## testing working example
+Instead of test.py, you could execute slideMaker.py.
+This makes it simpler to test things on the fly.

 ## Notes:
 * put updated style files into style and include them in a way similar to enumitem